chlorinejs/chlorine/README.md

 * ``loop/recur`` translates to Javascript ``for`` loops
 * Translates Clojure vectors, strings, keywords, symbols and maps to Javascript equivalents

-ClojureJS is available under the Eclipse Public License - v 1.0.
+chlorine is available under the Eclipse Public License - v 1.0.

-For more information see the ClojureJS [wiki](https://github.com/kriyative/clojurejs/wiki).
+For more information see the chlorine [wiki](https://github.com/kriyative/chlorine/wiki).